 Our great state has a richness of water resources.
 South Carolina is blessed with a long and beautiful coastline, many gorgeous lakes, and around eight thousand miles of river.
 The gift of water grants us and a great many visitors the opportunity to enjoy our natural resources every year, from Myrtle Beach to Lake Marion and more.
-Few people would argue than a happy day out on the water, whether lake, river, or ocean, isn’t one of the greatest experiences life has to offer.
+Few people would argue that a happy day out on the water, whether lake, river, or ocean, isn’t one of the greatest experiences life has to offer.

-South Carolina Boating Accident Statistics, 2011 to 2015
+South Carolina Boating Accident Statistics, 2011 to 2016

-There were 123 accidents that happened just last year, in 2015.
-That’s one less than the year before; 2014 saw 124 accidents.
-While any decrease sounds good, consider that 2013 only had 104 boating accidents.
+There were 136 accidents that happened just in 2016.
+That’s 13 more than the year before; 2015 saw 123 accidents.
+2014 saw 124 and 2013 only had 104 boating accidents.
 That’s a frightening upward trend.

 But maybe boaters here in the Palmetto State are learning to take safety a little more seriously, despite the bump in reported accidents.
 After 2013’s severe peak of 26 deaths on the water in just one year, the next two years saw only 13 and 15 boating-related deaths, respectively.
 While the exact reason for this shift may not be visible in the raw statistics, hopefully it’s a positive sign for the future.